python-acoustics/python-acoustics/README.md

 `python setup.py develop`

+Alernatively, you can download the ZIP archive and install using

+`python setup.py install`

 ## Examples

 Several examples can be found in the `examples` folder.

 ## Documentation

-Documentation can be found [here](http://python-acoustics.github.io/python-acoustics/).
+Documentation can be found [online](http://python-acoustics.github.io/python-acoustics/).

 ## License